fastlane/fastlane/README.md

 # Extensions
 Why only use the default actions?
 Create your own to extend the functionality of `fastlane`.

+The build step you create will behave exactly like the built in actions.

 Just run `fastlane new_action`.
 Then enter the name of the action and edit the generated Ruby file in `fastlane/actions/[action_name].rb`.

 From then on, you can just start using your action in your `Fastfile`.